-Date of workshop: Tuesday,2 October
+Date: Tuesday,2 October

 Place: FORTH- amphitheater